Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 https://github.com/jumboduck/Polygonal-Brewing-Co/blob/master/README.md

-General help on how to use bootstrap classes and how to apply style, shared during Hackaton and applied in this project Dave Horrocks & Brian Smyth
+General help on how to use bootstrap's navbar's images, responsivness and styling, shared during Hackaton and applied in this project
+Dave Horrocks & Brian Smyth